 In order to make consistent continuous progress in relation to SEND provision the school encourages feedback from staff, parents and pupils throughout the year.
-Parents, staff and pupils are given the opportunity to evaluate the effectiveness of the provision by comments on IEP's.
+Parents, staff and pupils are given the opportunity to evaluate the effectiveness of the provision whilst reviewing the Support Plan.